Introduction to Pronouns

 Summary

-- Demonstrative pronouns (this, that, these, those) require antecedents and agree in number with the verbs they are associated with.
+- Demonstrative pronouns (this, that, these, those) require an antecedent and agree in number with the verb.

-- Indefinite pronouns represent unspecified entities and pose unique challenges for subject-verb agreement.
+- Indefinite pronouns represent non-specific entities and pose unique challenges for subject-verb agreement.

 Chapters